1st century in Lebanon: Kingdom at the Beqaa

-Reign of Vespasian
+Reign of the Flavians

 When the Roman emperor Vespasian (r.
 1 July 69 – 23 June 79) and king Agrippa came to Tyre, the inhabitants of the city began to speak reproachfully of the king, and called him an enemy to the Romans; for they said that Philip, the general of his army, had betrayed the royal palace and the Roman forces that were in Jerusalem, and that it was done by his command.
 When Vespasian heard of this report, he rebuked the Tyrians for abusing a man who was "both a king and a friend to the Romans".
+Moreover, Vespasian maintained ties with the soldier-colony of Berytus and, after departing from Caesarea, received declarations of allegiance in Berytus.
+These came from various embassies representing Syria and other provinces, as well as from the legions and the governor of Syria, Mucianus.